metagenlab/zAMP/docs/pages/setup.rst

     Install
     -----------------------------------------------------------------------

     *Git* is available by default in operating systems.
-If it is not installed, `follow the indications on the git installation page. <https://git-scm.com/downloads>`_.
+If not, `follow the indications on the git installation page. <https://git-scm.com/downloads>`_.

     Test